 The details of this jet structure are best learned empirically.
-The e^+e^- data from PEP and PETRA will give a sample of quark and gluon jets of momenta (or, better, p{\perp}) up to $\neg 15$ GeV.
+The e+e- data from PEP and PETRA will give a sample of quark and gluon jets of momenta (or, better, p{\perp}) up to ~15 GeV.
 Already it is known that a large fraction of such jets are quite narrow, like Feynman-Field jets, while a large fraction of the remainder are broadened by what appears to be single-gluon emission.
-It remains to be seen whether quark and gluon jets are distinguishable; a year or two of e^+e^- experimentation may suffice in providing an answer.
+It remains to be seen whether quark and gluon jets are distinguishable; a year or two of e+e- experimentation may suffice in providing an answer.

-For jets with p{\perp} large compared to 15 GeV/c, the "Bhabha" background in the $p\overline{p}$ collider itself may be used to define empirically (in the same apparatus) the structure of the quark and gluon jets.
-This knowledge can then be put to use in constructing an optimum algorithm for reconstructing the momenta and directions of quarks and gluons in multijet events.
+For jets with p_1 large compared to 15 GeV/c, the "Bhabha" background in the pp collider itself may be used to empirically define (in the same apparatus) the structure of the quark and gluon jets.
+This knowledge can then be put to use in construct-ing an optimum algorithm for reconstructing the momenta and directions of quarks and gluons in multijet events.

 While a detailed strategy should await more empirical information on e^+e^- jet phenomena (and perhaps more information from the present generation of experiments at CERN ISR), a rough sketch of the possibilities may still be useful for orientation purposes.
-As a test example we consider production of tt pairs, with a top-quark mass $\sim 30 \text{ GeV/c}^2$.
+As a test example we consider production of $t\bar{t}$ pairs, with a top-quark mass ~30 GeV/c2.
 While this is clearly a very relevant process to examine, it is probably as difficult a case to consider as any, owing to the relatively small mass scale.
-As mentioned previously, the final state of four jets plus a high-p⊥ lepton is probably the best signature.
+As mentioned previously, the final state of four jets plus a high-p1 lepton is probably the best signature.
 The strategy might be:

-(1) Cut on visible $p{\perp} \gtrsim 50$ GeV/c.
-[According to Fig. 3, production of t with $p{\perp} \gtrsim 30$ GeV should not be greatly suppressed.]
-Most of this initial p{\perp} should remain in the decay products, which in fact add some more of its own.
-[However the QCD "Bhabha" background may be a factor $10^2 - 10^4$ larger than the signal at this point.]
+(i) Cut on visible $p_1 > 50$ GeV/c.
+(According to Fig. 4, production of t with $p_1 > 30$ GeV should not be greatly suppressed.)
+Most of this initial p_1 should remain in the decay products, which in fact add some more of its own.
+(However, the QCD "Bhabha" background may be a factor ~ 10^2-10^4 larger than the signal at this point.)